MathCancer/PhysiCell/documentation/Quickstart.md

 ## Build: the basics

-PhysiCell is written in C++ and should build on any of the three major operating systems.
+PhysiCell is written in C++ and should build on any of the three major operating systems: Windows, macOS, and Linux.
 The one <b>requirement is that your compiler support OpenMP</b>.
 If, during your build (make) process, you get a message like: `error: unsupported option '-fopenmp'`, you'll know your Makefile is trying to use a compiler that doesn't support OpenMP.
 You may need to install an OpenMP-supported compiler and/or edit the Makefile to use it.